-The remuneration of the non-executive members of the Board, as applicable, consists of fixed remuneration only, subject to the below, the amount of which is determined taking into account market and Group practices so as to ensure that it is consistent with normal remuneration levels for similar functions.
+The remuneration of the non-executive members of the Board, as applicable, consists of fixed remuneration only.
+Fixed remuneration is determined taking into account market and Group practices so as to ensure that it is consistent with normal remuneration levels for similar functions.